abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 }
 ```

-* He've used the `CrudAppService` base class.
-This class implements the all common CRUD operations and if we want to change a method, we can simply override the method and change it by our needs.
+* We've used the `CrudAppService` base class.
+This class implements all common CRUD operations and if we want to change a method, we can simply override the method and change it to our needs.

 > Normally, you don't need to override the `UpdateAsync` method to do **Concurrency Check**.
 I wanted to override this method to show what we need to do for **Concurrency Check**.

 * We can look closer to the `UpdateAsync` method here, because as we've mentioned earlier we need to pass the provided **ConcurrencyStamp** value to be able to do **Concurrency Check/Control** to our entity while updating.
 We've used the `SetConcurrencyStampIfNotNull` extension method to set the **ConcurrencyStamp** value to our entity and update the record.

-* In that point, if the given record already updated by any other user, **ConcurrencyStamp** mismatch will occur and `AbpDbConcurrencyException` will be thrown and thanks to **Concurrency Check** system of ABP, data-consistency will be provided and the current record won't be overrided.
+* At that point, if the given record is already updated by any other user, a **ConcurrencyStamp** mismatch will occur and `AbpDbConcurrencyException` will be thrown thanks to **Concurrency Check** system of ABP, data-consistency will be provided and the current record won't be overridden.

 * And if the values are matched, the record will be updated successfully.